TTC Green Initiatives

 The TTC continues to modernize our service, and green initiatives are essential to the process.
 We are working towards a zero-emissions fleet that will continue to deliver safe and reliable service, while decarbonizing our facilities and operations for a greener future.

 The TTC’s bus fleet is comprised of three different eco-friendly technologies: clean diesel, hybrid-electric and battery-electric (eBus).
-Hybrid buses account for almost 40 per cent of our bus fleet.
-We are receiving our last hybrid-electric bus in July 2024.
-After that, all new buses will be eBuses only, as we work toward becoming 50 per cent zero-emissions by 2030 and 100 per cent zero-emissions before 2040.
+Hybrid buses account for almost 30 per cent of our bus fleet.
+The TTC has purchased additional vehicles that will grow its eBus fleet to 400 vehicles, as we work toward becoming 50 per cent zero-emissions by 2030 and 100 per cent zero-emissions before 2040.
 This is just one way we are modernizing our service, innovating for the long term and planning for climate change.
 We will continue to deliver safe, reliable service to our customers with the new, more environmentally-friendly fleet.

 Our eBuses operate on truly green technology with the potential for zero tailpipe emissions.
-The TTC has one of the largest fleets of eBuses in North America, with a fleet of 400by the end of 2025.
+The TTC has one of the largest fleets of eBuses in North America; it’s growing to 400 vehicles (or 20 per cent of the TTC’s current fleet).
 This means customers will see more eBuses operating on routes like 35 Jane, 32 Eglinton and 45 Kipling, reducing air pollution and offering quieter rides.

 Charge points are installed ahead of eBus deliveries to ensure we continue to provide customers with reliable service.
 Currently, there are charge points in service across four bus divisions in different areas of the city.
-There will be 318 more charge points installed by the end of 2025.
-This means the TTC can charge up to 400 eBuses by the end of next year, in line with our incoming deliveries.
+There will be 248 additional charge points installed.
+This will mean the TTC can charge up to 400 eBuses, in line with our incoming deliveries.

 Charger technology continues to evolve and we are on the leading edge.
 Our gradual installation allows us to install new chargers with twice the power output as the ones installed in 2019 in the same sized package.